Tooth Extractions in Santa Rosa, Novato, San Rafael, Napa, and San Francisco

 - Diet can be modified to include warmer foods, but still no hot, spicy, or crunchy foods.

 - You will not be able to brush or floss the area for the first 7 days after surgery, but you may want to lightly wipe the area using a Q-tip.

 DISCOMFORT: If you have been prescribed pain medication, please take as directed, but only if needed.
 DO NOT DRINK ANY ALCOHOLIC BEVERAGES WHILE TAKING MEDICATION.

-BLEEDING : Some light bleeding will stain your saliva.
+BLEEDING: Some light bleeding will stain your saliva.
 Do not be alarmed.
 If excessive or continuous bleeding occurs, discontinue any rinsing, avoid any exertion and try the following: Gently wipe away any surface blood clots with a piece of gauze.
-Use a cool moistsened tea bag in the immediate area of the surgical site for 20 minutes on and 20 minutes off.
+Use a cool moistened tea bag in the immediate area of the surgical site for 20 minutes on and 20 minutes off.
 If needed, use a fresh tea bag or piece of gauze.
-Apply ice packs to the outide of your face.
+Apply ice packs to the outside of your face.

-IF ANY PROBLEMS DEVELOP, OR IF YOU HAVE ANY QUESTIONS, PLEASE DO NOT HESITATE TO CALL OUR OFFICE AT EZ Smile Family Dental Group Phone Number 707-575-9595.
+IF ANY PROBLEMS DEVELOP, OR IF YOU HAVE ANY QUESTIONS, PLEASE DO NOT HESITATE TO CALL OUR OFFICE AT Santa Rosa Office Phone Number 707-575-9595.